Why You Must Visit Buffalo, New York

 I enjoyed my Masters of American Architecture tour in Buffalo.
 Photo by Susan Lanier-Graham

 Check out the website for tour days and times.
-Meet up in the lobby of the Hotel at the Lafayette.
-It’s at 391 Washington Street, at the corner of Washington and Clinton streets.
-If you can, stop a the Visit Buffalo Niagara Visitor Center in the Brisbane Building just across the street.
+Meet in the lobby of the Hotel at the Lafayette.
+It’s at 391 Washington Street, at the corner of Washington and Clinton Streets.
+If you can, stop at the Visit Buffalo Niagara Visitor Center in the Brisbane Building just across the street.
 It has excellent books, souvenirs, and keepsakes about Buffalo.

 Historic Hotel Lafayette at Washington and Clinton streets.
 Photo courtesy Visit Buffalo Niagara Visitor Center

-The tour is a little bit of a history lesson and a lot of fun local lore.
-This tour gave me a real feel for this eclectic city.
+The tour is a combination of a history lesson and fun local lore.
+It gave me a real feel for this eclectic city.
 Here are some of my highlights from the tour.

 St. Joseph Cathedral

 St. Joseph Cathedral, or the Old Cathedral, is on Franklin Street.
 The city’s first bishop, John Timon, established the cathedral in 1847.
-An original $2,000 donation from Pope Pius IX kicked off the construction of the cathedral.
+Pope Pius IX’s original $2,000 donation kicked off the construction of the cathedral.

 St. Joseph Cathedral in Buffalo.
 Photo by Susan Lanier-Graham